♫ Listening to: Vacation by Crying ♫

 - Up to 2 tablespoons nondairy milk (optional, to achieve a creamy consistency if needed)

-- Vegan food coloring (I used wilton and americolor black gel color
+- vegan food coloring (I used wilton sky blue and violet and americolor black gel colors

 Vegan Galaxy Frosting Directions